EarlyClues/UniversalFreeRealmsStandardProtocols/Meaning_Functions.md

 * Entity.Ape sees Entity.Banana, calls Meaning_Function from Universal API to produce a foundational Wex between Relationality of Entity.Banana and Maintenance of Entity.Ape.*

-**"Everything" and "Nothing" are the only Things that have inherent Meaning Functions.**
+**"Everything" and "Nothing" are the only Things that have inherent Meaning Functions.** All other Things must call Meaning Functions from the Universal API.